MaxPower15/StopGo/README.md

 libraries out there?"
 There are three key differences:

 1. StopGo execution can be synchronous.
 For DOM event bindings that require user interaction, this can be very important.
 2. The state of a StopGo can change from "stop" to "go" infinite times.
-In contrast, a Promise is designed to permanently remain in its first end state.
+In contrast, a Promise is designed to permanently remain in its first terminal state.
 3. It's less code, and it will accomplish your most common goals with no problems.

 That said, this repository also includes the StopGoPromise class to